DBInstance

 The Active Directory directory ID to create the DB instance in.
 Currently,

-only MySQL, Microsoft SQL Server, Oracle, and PostgreSQL DB instances can
+you can create only Db2, MySQL, Microsoft SQL Server, Oracle, and PostgreSQL

 For more information, see Kerberos Authentication (https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/kerberos-authentication.html)